sosavle/Getting-Places/README.md

 # How to use
-Let C++ take you on your next road trip!

 Just tell it where from and to!
 (Well... as long as it's in the continental US ^_^")